FC Politehnica Iași (1945)

 Fotbal Club Politehnica Iași ([po.liˈteh.nika ˈjaʃʲ]), commonly known as Politehnica Iași or simply Poli Iași, was a Romanian football club from the city of Iași, Iași County.

 Named after the Gheorghe Asachi Technical University of Iași, the team was founded in 1945.
 Its home stadium was the Stadionul Emil Alexandrescu, where it played in blue and white until being dissolved in 2010.
-In the same year, a successor club was formed under the name of ACSMU Politehnica Iași and currently competes in the second division.
+In the same year, a successor club was formed under the name of ACSMU Politehnica Iași and currently competes in the first division.

 History

 The club was established as Sportul Studențesc Iași by a group of students on 27 April 1945, and first received the name of Politehnica one month later (Asociația Sportivă Politehnica Iași).
 It alternated between Romania's second and first leagues.
 They played in the Liga I for 28 seasons during the periods: 1960–61, 1962–1967 (under the name CSMS Iași), 1968–1972, 1973–1981, 1982–1990, 1995–96, and 2004–2010.